 - Evaluate and revise our data-driven plans to improve ELA and math performance.

 - Deliver sustained professional development for all faculty, staff and volunteers.

 - Enhance technology infrastructure, access, pedagogy and proficiency.

-- Develop alliances with our community to provide additional services and opportunities for our students and their families.
+- Develop and sustain alliances to provide additional services and opportunities for our students and families.

 The History of C-RCS

 The CRCS District was created in 1993 when two neighboring school districts in the heart of Schoharie County were consolidated.
 This merger gave the district the advantage to build new facilities as well as renovate existing buildings and acquire equipment to support a modern educational program with a lower than average tax rate.